Sweet Potato vs Yam: What's the Difference?

 Yams have rough, dark brown skin that is often compared to tree bark.
 Their flesh is dry and starchy like a regular potato.
 Sweet potatoes have smooth reddish skin and a sweet flavor.
 You don't have to worry about mixing them up while you're shopping because yams are very rare in American grocery stores.
 The popular canned yams that you see around the holidays are technically sweet potatoes.

 You can see the differences between sweet potatoes and yams illustrated below:

 Yams are edible stem tubers native to the tropical regions of Africa and Asia.
 Most yams are grown in Africa, but yams imported to North America come from the Caribbean.
 Because yams have dry, starchy flesh, they can be stored in humid environments without fear of spoilage.
 This makes them an excellent staple food in the tropical climates where they are grown.

-There are many varieties of yams, but the most cultivated types have white, yellow, or purple flesh.
+There are many varieties of yams, but the most cultivated type has pale, white flesh.
 Yams can grow to be quite large, weighing many pounds and measuring multiple feet in length, or they can be the size of a standard potato.